tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

 `target_speed` will be set to the target speed of the EgoEntity only before the scenario starts.

 #### Other entity
 The function will append the job to change the target_speed of the npc to the job queue.
 If `continuous` is set to `false`, the job will be deleted after the velocity has reached the target speed.
 If set to `true`, the npc will keep the speed until the next longitudinal control command.
+It will accelerate on maximum acceleration rate set previously.

 | Value        | Type                     | Description                                                 |
 | ------------ | ------------------------ | ----------------------------------------------------------- |